-- The approved student and instructor should meet at the beginning of the semester to discuss where special testing administration will take place.
-The meeting should occur after the instructor has signed the accommodation letter.
+- 1. The approved student and instructor should meet at the beginning of the semester to discuss where special testing administration will take place.
+The meeting should occur when the instructor is asked by the student to sign the accommodation letter.
 Please know that each case is handled individually and based upon the student's specific needs.
-The instructor may use the Academic Testing Center if they choose to but are not required to do so if the instructor can meet the accommodation requirements in an alternative setting.

-- 2. Instructors will need to bring tests or exams to the Academic Testing Center for students.
+The instructor may use the Academic Testing Center if they choose to, but the instructor is not required to do so if the instructor can meet the accommodation requirements in an alternative setting. - 2.
+Instructors will need to bring tests or exams to the Academic Testing Center for students.
 Instructors will be asked to fill out a Faculty Testing Request Form.
-The tests or exams should be turned in advance of the scheduled test.

-- 3. Instructors will need to complete a Faculty Testing Request Form for each test.
-Information on the Faculty Testing Request Form includes:

-- Student's name

-- Class/Test number

-- Class time allotted/time limit

-- Last date to take the test

-- Materials allowed (ex: calculator, note card, etc.)

-- Comments/Special Instructions

-- Instructor's signature
+The tests or exams should be turned in advance of the scheduled test. - 3.
+Instructors will need to complete a Faculty Testing Request Form for each test.
+Information on the Faculty Testing Request Form includes: - o Student's name - o Class/Test number - o Class time allotted/time limit - Last date to take the test - o Materials allowed (ex: calculator, note card, etc.) - Comments/Special Instructions (please note: In this section the instructor will need to list the testing accommodations (such as extended time, etc.) the student needs in the Academic Testing Center.
+Any testing accommodations not written on the form will not be granted by the Academic Testing Center Staff. - o Instructor's signature